TobyMeehan/OAuthConnector/README.md

 Once your application is registered, you are given a client ID, which you can use to authorise with the API.

 ## Usage
+There is more detailed documentation available in the [Wiki](https://github.com/TobyMeehan/OAuthConnector/wiki), which covers every class, and explains the usage of the scoreboard and transactions.
+The example below demonstrates getting a user signed into a desktop application.

 All functionality is exposed through the `OAuthClient` class.
 There should be a single instance of this class available to all parts of your application, so implement as a singleton in DI, or as a static member somewhere.

 To authenticate a user, use the `SignInAsync` method of the client.
 There are various overloads for different grant and response types.
 This example demonstrates the PKCE extension for native (desktop) clients.